 - Vegetable Oil ( for frying)

 - To begin with, clean and wash sabudana well.
-Then, add 2 cups of water and soak it 7-8 hours, preferably.
-Drain the water completely using colander or strainer
+Then, add ¾ cup water and soak it 6-7 hours, preferably.
+Drain the water completely ( if any) using colander or strainer.

 - In a bowl, add the soaked sabudana, mashed potatoes, roasted peanuts, chopped green chillies, grated ginger, lemon juice, sugar, coriander leaves and salt.